2021 Cashion Cup Solo Series Rules

 1: Participation: Participation in a Cashion Cup event is open to any anglers provided they agree to and follow the rules outline herein and provided they have not been banned from any tournament series nationwide.

-2: Entry Fee’s & Prizes: All entries must be paid by Wednesday prior to the event.
+2: Entry Fee’s & Prizes: All entries must be paid by 12:00pm Friday before the event.
 There will be no on-site registration.

 Anglers = $250 per event and will pay 1 place for every 5 entries.